 - Exposure to chemicals such as fragrance in personal care products

-For my personal case of eczema, I believe stress, my diet, a weak immune system, & being autoimmune compromised absolutely contributed to my outbreak.
-Many functional doctors don’t often talk about how crucial diet & the role of food is when it comes to healing our bodies from chronic conditions like eczema, but there is a definite link between the two.
-My diet was no where near where it should have been or is usually at in Norway.
-I over consumed processed foods, soy, lacked essential nutrients, & wasn’t eating enough to support myself internally or externally due to a variety of reasons.
-I found myself consuming more inflammatory foods & oils not necessarily on purpose, but because I lacked options overseas & many days I simply lacked energy to cook.
+I believe the outbreak of eczema on my hands started as a result of stress, a low-nutrient diet, a weak immune system, & my history of being autoimmune compromised.
+Many functional doctors don’t often talk about how crucial diet & the role of food plays when it comes to healing our bodies from chronic conditions like eczema.
+While in Norway, I overconsumed processed foods, soy, lacked essential nutrients, & wasn’t eating enough to support myself internally or externally due to a variety of reasons.
+I found myself consuming more inflammatory foods & oils not necessarily on purpose.
+But because I lacked options overseas & many days I simply lacked energy to cook.